Why Are Kind Words So Important In Marriages? How Married Couples and Families Can Benefit

 Ideally, we want this impact to be positive.
 When we approach our daily conversations from a foundation of kindness, our words are more likely to uplift and encourage others.

 At a neurological level, optimistic and positive words stimulate frontal lobe activity, based on research by Dr. Andrew Newberg, a neuroscientist at Thomas Jefferson University, and Mark Robert Waldman, a communications expert.
+Using positive words can help foster a more compassionate and understanding atmosphere in your marriage.
+This shift toward positivity can foster a positive self image and improve overall well-being.
 The frontal lobe includes language centers that connect to the motor cortex, which translates thoughts into action.
 Newberg and Waldman’s research suggests that by concentrating on positive words, we can change our self-perception for the better – as well as the way we perceive others.

 With this knowledge, married couples can take a moment to pause and reflect on their thought and speech patterns.
 After all, our thoughts become our words – so by beginning with our thoughts and rooting them in kindness, we can soften the language we use to communicate with our spouses.